Czech opposition chief sees euro adoption around 2020

+May 31 The following are the top stories from select Canadian newspapers.
+Reuters has not verified these stories and does not vouch for their accuracy.

-PRAGUE The Czech Republic may adopt the euro around the year 2020, opposition leader Bohuslav Sobotka, who is the favorite to become prime minister after next year's election, said on Thursday.
+PRAGUE, April 25 The Czech Republic may adopt the euro around the year 2020, opposition leader Bohuslav Sobotka, who is the favourite to become prime minister after next year's election, said on Thursday.

 "If the next government sets the adoption date for the common European currency, and we would strive for that, I believe the Czech Republic could be using the euro around 2020," Sobotka told Reuters on the sidelines of a conference on European policies.